 3. Determine milestones right off the bat.

 A senior market research analyst should provide you a roadmap for the first few weeks of the assignment.
 If they don’t, just ask!
 A clear roadmap helps ensure you start off with similar expectations about deliverables, expected results, and timing.

 – Marc Andreessen

-Successful companies use information, not intuition, to drive their major business decisions.
+Successful companies use information and market intelligence, not intuition, to drive their daily decision making and major business decisions.
 Expert market research helps mitigate risk in business decisions by enabling executives to more fully understand how customers perceive their products and services, and how customers compare their business to a competitor’s.
 Market research can play a part in forecasting inventory shifts and pricing changes as well as exploring new products and markets, all of which translate directly to the bottom line.